bluevisor/Taichi-Theme-Generator/API_DEVELOPMENT_SUMMARY.md

 ## Overview

-This branch adds comprehensive REST API endpoints to the Taichi Color Generator, enabling programmatic access to theme generation and export functionality.
+This branch adds comprehensive REST API endpoints to the Taichi Theme Generator, enabling programmatic access to theme generation and export functionality.
 All endpoints are optimized for Vercel's free tier with appropriate rate limiting.